My father, Dale Andrews: Oct 10, 1933 - Oct 1, 2011

 He built this one especially for Steven

-When we moved to Florida in 2010, Dad and Steven refinished his boat ‘Windancer’. dad had ORIGINALLY built this Melonseed sailboat in 1995.
+we moved to Florida in 2010 and Dad & Steve refinished ‘Windancer’, a Melonseed sailboat, which Dad ORIGINALLY built in 1995.

 March, 2010 - We moved to Florida! ❤ Dad and Steve refinished Windancer, the Melonseed sailboat dad built in 1995.